jasmine/jasmine.github.io/_tutorials/async.md

   });
 });
 ```

-Promise-returning asynchronous functions are supported by Jasmine 2.7 and later.

 ## Callbacks
 It's also possible to write asynchronous tests using callbacks.
 This is a lower-level mechanism and tends to be more error-prone, but it can be useful for testing callback-based code or for tests that are inconvenient to express in terms of promises.
 If the function passed to Jasmine takes an argument (traditionally called `done`), Jasmine will pass a function to be invoked when asynchronous work has been completed.